-The first thing I did was go to the library to check out one of those language learning CDs.
-Looking back, I don’t think I would recommend that as the first step to moving overseas with the military, but as a new Army wife sorting my way through my first PCS, it was a nice departure from the real “to do list.”
+I first went to the library to check out one of those language learning CDs.
+Looking back, I don’t think I would recommend that as the first step to moving overseas with the military, but as a new Army wife sorting my way through my first PCS, it was a nice departure from the real “to-do list.”

 Command Sponsorship Basics

-At some point, you’re going to hear the phrase “command sponsorship.”
-What this means is that the Army is aware that you will be accompanying your spouse on their tour overseas.
-If you don’t go through the proper channels, you’ll have to set up many of the logistics yourself and pay out of pocket for expenses that would otherwise have been reimbursed by the military.
+If you don’t go through the proper channels, you’ll have to set up many logistics yourself and pay out of pocket for expenses the military would otherwise have reimbursed.

-1. Passport Application– Fill out as much as you can; you’ll complete the rest at the appointment.
+1. Passport Application– Fill out as much as possible; you’ll complete the rest at the appointment.